waste

 On April 22, while everyone proudly shared the hashtag Earth Day, the news said that in Europe, six million tons of garments end up in landfills every year.
 Yes, it’s not a good moment to read newspapers because whatever the field, humans are not shining for responsible behaviour.

 Even if we feel very sad about that news, we are not surprised.
 Indeed one of our latest posts was about the lack of coherence in our society.
 And scrolling through our blog, you’ll find many other posts on this topic.
-On the one hand, people talk like they care about sustainability, while on the other, they buy fast fashion or any cheap product.
+On the one hand, people claim to care about sustainability, yet on the other, they buy fast fashion or any other cheap product.
 The habit is ‘consume and throw away’ quickly.

 In general, sustainability sells, and if it’s greenwashing, it sells even more!